Tristor/tristor.ro/content/post/setting-up-a-macbook-for-opsec-focused-developer-part2.md

 In either case, we'll use the tool `ssh-keygen`.

 For RSA:
 `ssh-keygen -t rsa -b 4096`

-For Elliptical Curve
+For Elliptical Curve:
 `ssh-keygen -t ed25519`

 While you're at it, you should harden your local SSH configuration by editing `~/.ssh/config` with Vim or your favorite installed editor.